SOTETO/docu/pages/03.how-to/01.create-a-microservice/default.md

 ```

 ### Integration in the navigation
-Cloning the [Heureka! console](https://github.com/SOTETO/heureka) will create the `<path-to-heureka-console>/.docker-conf/mode_dev/navigation/GlobalNav.json` and
+Cloning the [Heureka! console](https://github.com/SOTETO/heureka) will create the `<path-to-heureka-console>/microservices/ms-<name>/.docker-conf/navigation/GlobalNav.json` and
-`<path-to-heureka-console>/.docker-conf/mode_dev/navigation/noSignIn.json`.
+`<path-to-heureka-console>/microservices/ms-<name>/.docker-conf/navigation/noSignIn.json`.
 Change the `GlobalNav.json` (menue after a successful login) to add a menue entry for pages of your new microservice and to the `noSignIn.json`, if the entry should be available without an established session.

-Subsequently, you have to reload your local microservice configuration by execute `rm` and `up` in the development environment in the Heureka! console.
+Subsequently, you have to reload your local microservice configuration by execute `rm` and `up` in your microservices  environment of the Heureka! console (considering the default implementation of your `env.sh`).

 ## Integration in documentation
-First of all: Use your repository and the readme of your microservice' project to document specific functions of your service.
+*First of all: *Use your repository and the readme of your microservice' project to document specific functions of your service.
 If you want to write an How-To or
 any other more general documentation, you can simply add a [Markdown](https://www.markdownguide.org/basic-syntax/) file to the `pages` directory of the [documentation
 repository](https://github.com/SOTETO/docu) of the Heureka! project.

 The documentation uses [GRAV CMS](https://getgrav.org/) to generate this documentation.
-Thus, also the `images` and the `languages` in the repository are used and
-could be filled with content.
+Thus, also the `images` and the `languages` directories in the repository are used and could be filled with content.